danial-khawaja/KidneyDisease_SQL/README.md

 _______________________________________________________________________________________________________________________________________________________________________

-(These queries will help to analyze the trends in chronic kidney disease and provide insights into the common characteristics and conditions associated with the disease.)
+(CKD Analysis - These queries will help to analyze the trends in chronic kidney disease and provide insights into the common characteristics and conditions associated with the disease.)

 --Count the number of patients with chronic kidney disease: